Blythe A. Corbett, Ph.D. : SENSE Lab Director

 Kale Edmiston, Ph.D.

-Kale Edmiston is a graduate student in the Vanderbilt Neuroscience PhD program.
+Dr. Kale Edmiston received his PhD from the Vanderbilt Neuroscience program in 2015 and now works as an assistant professor in the Department of Psychiatry at the University of Pittsburgh.
 He obtained a B.A. in liberal arts from Hampshire College in 2007.
 He then worked as a research assistant at The Yale Mood Disorders Research Program.
 It was at this time that Kale became interested in the neural correlates of adolescent social and emotional development.
-His dissertation research in the SENSE lab involves using functional magnetic resonance imaging to investigate the relationship between brain activity, stress, face processing, and social behavior in adolescents with autism spectrum disorders.
+His dissertation research in the SENSE lab involved using functional magnetic resonance imaging to investigate the relationship between brain activity, stress, face processing, and social behavior in adolescents with autism spectrum disorders.

 In addition to his neuroscience research interests, Kale is committed to supporting the career development of underrepresented groups in the sciences.
-He is also an advisory member of the Vanderbilt Program for LGBTI Health with an interest in healthcare access for transgender people.
+During his time at Vanderbilt, Kale served as an advisory member of the Vanderbilt Program for LGBTI Health with an interest in healthcare access for transgender people.
 When he is not hard at work on these projects, he enjoys spending time with his partner and their two dogs.
 For a list of current publications, please see: http://tinyurl.com/EKEdmiston

 Scott is a collaborator and former member of the SENSE Lab.
 He is currently an NSF Graduate Research Fellow at the University of Minnesota: Twin Cities.
 There, his research focuses on the neural and genetic bases of individual differences in social behavior across a range of neuro-typical and psychiatric populations.